Slow Elimination detox

 How do we do this exactly?
 By living in the moment and making appropriate actions, of living with awareness and connection with our environment, listening to our bodies and minds, and making healthy choices on every level.

-To help reboot the mind, I suggest to meditate.
+To help reboot the mind, I suggest meditation

-The health benefits are enormous and its something you can do anywhere you need.
+The health benefits are enormous and it is something you can do anywhere you need.